Cairns Region: Post colonisation

+The origins of local government in Far North Queensland lie in the Local Government Act 1878, under which 74 Divisions (local government areas) were created, including the Cairns Division.

+The Douglas Division was created on 3 June 1880 by excising part of Cairns Division.

+Under the Local Authorities Act 1902 Cairns Division was redesignated as the Shire of Cairns and Douglas Division was redesignated as the Shire of Douglas on 31 March 1903.

-The city, which for most of its existence covered only the central business district and inner suburbs of Cairns, had its beginning in the Borough of Cairns which was proclaimed on 28 May 1885 under the Local Government Act 1878.
-With the passage of the Local Authorities Act 1902, it became a Town on 31 March 1903 and was proclaimed a City on 12 October 1923.
+The Borough of Cairns was proclaimed on 28 May 1885 under the Local Government Act 1878, and was created by excising part of the Cairns Division.
+With the passage of the Local Authorities Act 1902, it became a Town on 31 March 1903, and was proclaimed a City on 12 October 1923.
+For most of its existence Cairns City covered only the central business district and inner suburbs.

-The Shire of Mulgrave had its origins in the Cairns Division, one of Queensland's 74 divisions created under the Divisional Boards Act 1879 on 11 November 1879.
-The Douglas Division was created on 3 June 1880.
-They became the Shire of Cairns and the Shire of Douglas on 31 March 1903.
-On 20 December 1919, it grew to include some territory from the abolished Shire of Barron, and on 16 November 1940, the shire was renamed Mulgrave.
+On 20 December 1919, Barron Shire was abolished, and part of its area was transferred to Cairns Shire.
+On 16 November 1940, Cairns Shire was renamed Mulgrave Shire.

 On 21 November 1991, the Electoral and Administrative Review Commission, created two years earlier, produced its second report, and recommended that local government boundaries in the Cairns area be rationalised, and that the Shire be dissolved and amalgamated with the City of Cairns.
 The Local Government (Cairns, Douglas, Mareeba and Mulgrave) Regulation 1994 was gazetted on 16 December 1994.
-On 22 March 1995, the Shire was abolished and became part of the new City of Cairns.
+On 22 March 1995, Mulgrave Shire was abolished and became part of the City of Cairns.

-In July 2007, the Local Government Reform Commission released its report and recommended that Cairns amalgamate with the Shire of Douglas, and that the new Cairns Regional Council be undivided with 10 councillors and a mayor.
-On 15 March 2008, the City and Shire formally ceased to exist, and elections were held on the same day to elect councillors and a mayor to the Regional Council.
+In July 2007, the Local Government Reform Commission released its report and recommended that Cairns amalgamate with the Shire of Douglas, and that the new Cairns Regional Council be undivided with 10 councilors and a mayor.
+On 15 March 2008, Cairns City and Douglas Shire ceased to exist, and elections were held on the same day to elect councilors and a mayor to the replacement Regional Council.

 In 2012, a proposal was made to de-amalgamate the Shire of Douglas from the Cairns Region.
 On 9 March 2013, the citizens of the former Douglas shire voted in a referendum to de-amalgamate.
 The shire was re-established on 1 January 2014.

-Wards

-The Region is divided into nine divisions, each of whom elects one councillor to the Cairns Regional Council.
-The mayor is elected by the entire region.

-Division 1 covers the southern districts which were part of the Shire of Mulgrave prior to 1995.
-At the time of the 2008 amalgamation, Division 10 contained all of the former Shire of Douglas.